andreas2115/A5_Softwareudvikling-/README.md

 You can run the tests from the root folder: dotnet test BinarySearch/Tests

-I could not make the final test work.
-I am asserting on the Binary search using less comparisons but, it seems to not be the case sometimes, especcially for targets at the biggining of the array.
+Fixed to code, thanks for the feedback.
+I have:
-This makes logical sense, but it does not fit the discribtion of the task
+I updated Binary search to always returning the first occurrence, and I update the tests to verify that exact behavior.